Retired senior army officers meet COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa met with veterans of 1st PMA long course at GHQ here Wednesday.
+RAWALPINDI: Chief of the Army Staff General Qamar Javed Bajwa met with veterans of the 1st PMA Long Course at GHQ here Wednesday.
+The COAS acknowledged and appreciated the role and sacrifices of the senior officers as leaders.
+Visiting officers shared their thoughts about prevailing security environment and challenges confronting Pakistan in general and Pakistan armed forces in particular.

 Admiral Mahmood Abbasi, while on his farewell visit, called on Chief of Army Staff (COAS) General Qamar Javed Bajwa at GHQ.
 The COAS thanked CNS for his services to nation during a long and illustrious career.